FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 Where can I stay?

 Finding a flat in Hannover is not always easy.
-In addition to shared rooms, there is also the possibility of living in a student dormitory.
+In addition to rooms in shared flats, there is also the possibility of living in a student dormitory.
 However, the offer is limited.
-If you are interested, please contact as early as possible the student union Studentenwerk Hannover
+If you are interested, please contact the student union Studentenwerk Hannover as early as possible.

 What language is spoken in class?